 What does HMRC Joint and Several Liability mean?

-Who can be made jointly and severally liable?
+Who can be made jointly and severally liable for company debt?

 HMRC will ask for payment by way of a legal document called a Notice of Requirement.
 This will tell you: